 Test preparation for the ACT

-The ACT sports four trademark multiple-choice subject tests covering English, Math, Reading, and Science.
-These are designed to evaluate your overall educational development and your ability to complete college-level work.
-You'll have 2 hours and 55 minutes of dedicated test time to complete the subject tests, not including breaks.
+The ACT sports 4 trademark multiple-choice subject tests covering English, Math, Reading, and Science.
+These are designed to evaluate test-takers' overall educational development and their ability to complete college-level work.
+Students will have 2 hours and 55 minutes of dedicated test time to complete the subject tests, not including breaks.

-As far as scoring goes, your subject test scores (ranging from 1 to 36) are determined after throwing out any incorrect answers — only correct responses count!
-The four areas are then averaged together to come up with your overall, or composite, score.
+As far as scoring goes, subject test scores (ranging from 1 to 36) are determined after throwing out any incorrect answers — only correct responses count!
+The 4 areas are then averaged together to come up with the overall, or composite, score.

-So, if writing is a weak area, you might want to take the ACT and skip the writing section, since it's currently optional (although some schools require it).
+So, if writing is a weak area, you might want to take the ACT and skip the writing section, since it's currently optional (although some schools will require it, which is another element to keep in mind).
 If writing is your strength, having extra kudos passed on to your choice schools may benefit you.

 Test preparation for the SAT

-Similar to the ACT, the SAT has multiple-choice areas, but it also has a part in the Math section where you'll be required produce your answers — no chance of guessing from a set of choices here!
-And unlike the ACT, the SAT doles out a slight penalty for wrong answers on the multiple choice questions (but not on the student-produced ones).
+Similar to the ACT, the SAT has multiple-choice areas, but it also has a part in the Math section where test-takers will be required to produce their answers — no chance of guessing from a set of choices here!
+And like the ACT, the SAT does not reduce scores for incorrect answers.

-When considering the ACT vs. the SAT, keep in mind that both tests allot ample time for completion, but the SAT has fewer questions — 140 compared to the 215 on the ACT.
+When considering which test to take, keep in mind that both tests allot ample time for completion, but the SAT has fewer questions — 154 questions on the SAT compared to the 215 on the ACT.
 The SAT also focuses heavily on vocabulary, while the ACT hones in on grammar and punctuation.

 SAT Subject Tests